Mount Cameroon: Lava chemistry

 Mount Cameroon erupts predominantly basanite and alkali basalt, with small amounts of hawaiite, mugearite and camptonite.
 Xenoliths of dunite, wehrlite and clinopyroxenite in some strombolian cones indicate additions from the mantle and lower crust.
 Petrographic studies of the 1999 and 2000 eruptions show that the lavas are basanites containing roughly 20–25 % phenocrysts of euhedral to sub‑hedral olivine, clinopyroxene and plagioclase.
 Olivine phenocrysts make up around 10 % of these lavas; clinopyroxenes classify as diopside, and plagioclase crystals range from bytownite to andesine.
-Compared with older Mount Cameroon lavas, the 1999 and 2000 basanites have elevated Nb and K₂O contents and plot on a mixing trend with the 1959 and 1982 lavas.
+Compared with older Mount Cameroon lavas, the 1999 and 2000 basanites have elevated Nb and K_{2}O contents and plot on a mixing trend with the 1959 and 1982 lavas.

-The February–March 1959 eruption produced basanite–hawaiite lava with a mean effusion rate of 13–18 m³ s⁻¹ and a volume of about 3.4×10⁷ m³.
+The February–March 1959 eruption produced basanite–hawaiite lava with a mean effusion rate of 13–18 m^{3} s^{−1} and a volume of about 3.4×10^{7} m^{3}.
 Geochemical analyses show early fractionation of olivine and diopside followed by Fe–Ti oxides and plagioclase, making the 1959 lavas the most fractionated of all 20th‑century Mount Cameroon lavas.
 Two distinct magma types were erupted from two different magma chambers.
 More evolved magma was erupted from vents at roughly 1,960 m elevation while more mafaic magma drained from lower vents around 1,500 m, so that the magmas did not mix.